SatyamThakur30/Chat-bot-MERN/README.md

 # Chat-bot-MERN

-Funtionality of app is ok but Ui may need attention on small screed.
+Funtionality of app is ok but Ui may need attention on small screen.

 Features of app
 1. can reply back on human touch.